 Desert Kit Fox (Vulpes macrotis arsipus) is a small mammal related to dogs, found throughout open desert landscapes, and creosote scrub land throughout the Mojave desert.
-They are well adapted to harsh desert life, with large paws which allow them to navigate sand easily, and large ears which allow them to listen for prey miles away, conserving energy.
+The kit fox is well adapted to harsh desert life, with large paws which allow them to navigate sand easily, and large ears which allow them to listen for prey miles away, conserving energy.
 Their ears are also said to help them control their inner body temperature.

 The desert kit fox is nocturnal, spending its days underground in elaborate burrows.
-Their burrows range from 3 m to 6 meters deep, and have multiple entrances.
+Their burrows range from 3 to 6 meters deep, and have multiple entrances.
 They typically have multiple burrows within their home range.
-Their only known predators are coyote and golden eagles.
+The only known predators of the desert kit fox are coyote and golden eagles.

 Kit foxes reach sexual maturity around 18 months, and pair up to mate between October and January.
 A liter of 4 to 5 pups are born after a pregnancy of 6 to 7 weeks.
 The female nurses and cares for the young 24 hours a day until they are weaned.
 Kit foxes may live up to 8 years in the wild.

 Kit fox are threatened by habitat development, ranching and grazing practices.
 They are currently listed as a species of Least Concern by the IUCN.
-The Center for Biological Diversity has petitioned the State of California to protect this animal under the California Endangered Species act.
+The Center for Biological Diversity has petitioned the State of California to change the desert kit fox’s status to protect this animal under the California Endangered Species act.

 Costa County and to Stanislaus County, but as the land was developed and the habitat fragmented, the San Joaquin Fox lost roughly 94% of its habitat.